GeoNode/documentation/usage/managing_maps/exploring_maps/get_fetureinfo.rst

      *Fig. 9*

-You will be able to provide your own custom HTML Template for the Fetrue Info output.
+You will be able to provide your own custom HTML Template for the Feature Info output.

-The esample below shows how it is possible to create a nice HTML output with an :guilabel:`image` taking the ``src`` from the attribute :guilabel:`NAME` values, through the use of the keyword ``${properties.NAME}``
+The example below shows how it is possible to create a nice HTML output with an :guilabel:`image` taking the ``src`` from the attribute :guilabel:`NAME` values, through the use of the keyword ``${properties.NAME}``

 .. figure:: img/getfetureinfo_templates_010.png
      :align: center